zhullyb/monyhar/monyhar/docs/testing/test_executable_api.md

 you could run all of the tests once to determine their individual running times, and then build up lists of tests based on that, or do something even more complicated based on multiple test runs to smooth over variance in test execution times.
-Chromium does not currently attempt to do this for functional tests, but we do something similar for performance tests in order to better achieve equal running times and device affinity for consistent results.
+Monyhar does not currently attempt to do this for functional tests, but we do something similar for performance tests in order to better achieve equal running times and device affinity for consistent results.